kkonrad/simple-web-crawler/README.md

 * metrics collection (througput, errors, successes etc.)
 * maybe skip # part in links as those are mostly about "internal" to webpage links

+## FindBugs

+It reports one warning, but it is false possitive.
+Increment of volatile variable is happening in synchronized section.